apioo/fusio-docs/docs/backend/api/action/redis-hash-getall.md

 # Redis Hash GetAll

 Returns all fields for the configured key.
+You should bind this action to a route i.e. `GET /values`.

 ## Response